-- 6.8.4.
-There are some low-lying areas within Lot 2 which are shown to be susceptible to river flood hazards.
-Lot 1 is not shown to have areas susceptible to river flood hazards. - 6.8.5.
-It is the intention that Lot 2 remains in productive use which is evident given the lot size is over 43 hectares.
+- 6.8.5.
+There are some low-lying areas within Lot 2 which are shown to be susceptible to coastal and/or river flood hazards.
+Lot 1 is not shown to have areas susceptible to coastal or river flood hazards. - 6.8.6.
+It is the intention that Lot 2 remains in productive use which is evident given the lot size is over 82 hectares.
 Therefore, the proposal will not change what is currently in existence and given the existing use of the land, the river flood hazards are not considered to adversely affect the site for the purpose of subdivision.
 There is ample area within Lot 2 outside of the flood hazard areas where future built development could be contained.
 No other hazards are considered applicable to the site.

-Figure 15: NRC Natural Hazards Maps
+Figure 16: NRC Hazard Maps.

-6.8.6.
-In terms of section 106 of the Act, the likelihood of natural hazards occurring is low.
+6.8.7.
+In terms of Section 106 of the Act, the likelihood of natural hazards occurring is low.
 No material damage is expected, and the proposal is not considered to accelerate or worsen natural hazards, given that the proposal will provide a rural lifestyle allotment around the existing dwelling, which is not shown to be susceptible to flood hazards and the areas of the site which are shown to be susceptible to flood hazards are contained within the larger balance lot which will remain in productive use.
 It is therefore considered that there are no matters under s106 of the Act which would cause the Council to refuse the subdivision consent.